codio/site/source/docs/tuts/publish/overview.html.md

 Please read the [Authoring Strategies](/docs/tuts/author/strategies) section first.
 Ideally, you should also have read the full [Authoring](/docs/tuts/author) section and created your first project with Codio Guides, ready to be turned into a Unit.

-## Course & Module Visibility
+## Course Visibility
-When you create Courses and Modules, they are private by default and you are the owner, which means that only you can see them.
+When you create Courses, they are private by default and you are the owner, which means that only you can see them.
 In order for others to view them, you will need to grant permissions to others to access them.
 The following permissions can be granted.

 1. **Private** - only you can see your Course/Modules.
 1. **Public** - all Codio users can see your Course/Modules.